-In 1998 the International Electrotechnical Commission (IEC) published IEC 61508, the first international standard to quantify the safety performance of an electrical control system and introduce the concept of lifecycle.
+In 1998 the International Electrotechnical Commission (IEC) published IEC 61508, the first international standard to quantify the safety performance of an electrical control system and introduce the concept of the lifecycle.
 The main goal of this standard is to minimize the failures in all electrical/electronic/programmable electronic safety-related systems.

-The IEC 61511 standard was developed as a process sector implementation of IEC 61508 and gives requirements for the specification, design, installation, operation and maintenance of Safety Instrumented Systems (SIS).
+The IEC 61511 standard was developed as a process sector implementation of IEC 61508 and gives requirements for the specification, design, installation, operation, and maintenance of Safety Instrumented Systems (SIS).

 In the U.S. ANSI/ISA-84.00.01 is used.
 This is the same as the international standard IEC 61511, with the addition of a grandfather clause to accommodate existing SIS installations.

-These standards represent current good practice in the management of SIFs at process plants across the world.
+These standards represent current good practices in the management of SIFs at process plants across the world.
 Adopting these standards will ensure suitable management of risk.
 Thus, SIL Assessment Software / SIL Calculation Software should also be aligned with these standards.

 Calculating the Safety Instrumented Level (SIL)

 To determine a SIF’s SIL level, the SIF’s overall PFD must be calculated.
-This SIL calculation basically combines the Failure Rate data for each of the individual SIF components (i.e. the sensors, logic solvers and control elements) and accounts for test frequency, redundancy, voting arrangements, etc.
+This SIL calculation basically combines the Failure Rate data for each of the individual SIF components (i.e., the sensors, logic solvers, and control elements) and accounts for test frequency, redundancy, voting arrangements, etc.

 Failure Rate data for each component can be obtained from the equipment manufacturers.
 But, even with this available, the calculation is quite sophisticated.
 Therefore, it is recommended to use good SIL assessment software / SIL calculation software to determine the SIL.
-Also, user competency and experience are essential, and the input of many disciplines are required.
+Also, user competency and experience are essential, and the input of many disciplines is required.

 But how does the SIL calculation fit into the bigger picture?
-For that we need to understand the Safety Life Cycle.
+For that, we need to understand the Safety Lifecycle.

-The Safety Life Cycle can be outlined in a few steps to show where the SIL calculations fit in:
+The Safety Lifecycle can be outlined in a few steps to show where the SIL calculations fit in:

-- First identify the hazard and its frequency.
+- First, identify the hazard and its frequency.